 - Over medium high heat, bring the adobo to a boil.
 Then lower the heat to a simmer.
 Cover and continue cooking till the chicken wings are cooked completely for 50 minutes.

 - Take the chicken wings out of the saucepan and air dry on a cooling rack for at least 30 minutes.
 Pat with paper towels to hasten the process.

 - How to deep fry: In a large skillet, add the vegetable oil.
 When oil is hot enough (about 350 F), add the chicken wings in batches and deep fry.
 Cook wings to a crisp, about 3 minutes on each side, turning over with tongs.
 Drain fried wings on parchment paper to remove excess oil.

 - Or how to broil: If preferred, broil the wings in the oven.
 Turn on broiler.
-Arrange chicken wings adobo on a shallow pan lined with foil then parchment paper.
+Arrange chicken wings adobo on a large, rimmed baking sheet lined with foil then parchment paper.
 Broil on high for about 8 minutes till skin is crisp.

 - Separately, over medium high heat, add the coconut milk to the adobo sauce in the stockpot.
 Cook and reduce the liquid till it is thick.
 When sauce is gravy-like, pour over crisp chicken wings or serve on the side if preferred.
 Serve with boiled rice.

 - Hello, Friends!
 All the images and content on this blog are COPYRIGHT PROTECTED and owned by my media company Besa-Quirino LLC.
 This means BY LAW you are NOT allowed to copy, scrape, lift, frame, plagiarize or use my photos and recipe content I wrote, on your website, films or videos without my permission.
 If you want to republish this recipe or content on another website, video or news article, please ASK my permission, re-write it in your own words and simply link back to this blog to give proper attribution.
 It’s the legal thing to do.
 Thank you.
 Email me at [email protected]